srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     >
     > You have to stop Insert mode before you can Save or Quit.

-1. To update the `certificates` code lines, remove the leading `#` characters and enter the certificate path as shown below:
+1. To update the `certificates` code lines, remove the leading `# ` characters and enter the certificate path as shown below:

     ```yaml
     certificates:
         device_ca_cert: "/home/<username>/lab12/certs/iot-edge-device-ca-MyEdgeDeviceCA-full-chain.cert.pem"
         device_ca_pk: "/home/<username>/lab12/private/iot-edge-device-ca-MyEdgeDeviceCA.key.pem"
         trusted_ca_certs: "/home/<username>/lab12/certs/azure-iot-test-only.root.ca.cert.pem"
     ```

-    > **Note**: Be sure to replace the `<username>` placeholder within the file locations with the **Username** of the user your connected to SSH with.
+    > **Note**: Be sure to replace the `<username>` placeholder within the file path specification above.
+You need to specify the **Username** of the user that is connected to SSH (the Admin user that you specified when creating the VM).

+    > **Important**: YAML treats spaces as significant characters.
+In the lines entered above, this means that there should not be any leading spaces in front of `certificates:` and that there should be two leading spaces in front of `device_ca_cert:`, `device_ca_pk:`, and `trusted_ca_certs:`

     The X.509 certificates configured in this section are used for the following purposes: